bailierich/Gratitude--App/README.md

 # Gratitude--App
-This app's goal is to provide a safe space for Christian Women to prioritze gratitude a their study of the bible.
+This app's goal is to provide a safe space for Christian Women to prioritze gratitude, praying and bible study.

 FUNCTIONALITY COMPLETED
 -----------------------